At0micBee/scilib/README.md

 ## Bessel functions

-Essential in many maths and physics domain, bessel function are solutions of Bessel's differential equation ([Wiki page](https://en.wikipedia.org/wiki/Bessel_function)).
+Essential in many maths and physics domain, the **[bessel functions](https://en.wikipedia.org/wiki/Bessel_function)** are solutions of Bessel's differential equation.
 This crate provides functions for both real and complex numbers, and for integer or real function order.
 It covers standard Bessel functions, the spherical Bessel functions, and the Riccati-Bessel functions.

 All functions are implemented:
 - **J**: First kind